-Short Version: My name is Allyson Lister and I’m currently working part time with Newcastle University.
+Short Version: My name is Allyson Lister and I’ve worked in the recent past with Newcastle University.
 I completed my PhD from Newcastle University in early 2012.
 You can read my PhD thesis on this blog, as I’ve converted the Latex to a WordPress-friendly format.

-In 2012 I spent a few months working part time on the Software Ontology as an ontologist with the University of Manchester.
+Since 2012 I have also been working part time on the Software Ontology as an ontologist with the University of Manchester.
 Until March 2011, I was also a Research Associate with CISBAN, also at Newcastle University.
 Before that, I spent 6 1/2 years at the EBI working on UniProt.
 Prior to the EBI, I received my undergraduate degree in Biology (with a second major in Ancient Mediterranean Civilizations) at Rice University, and received a MSc in Bioinformatics from the University of York.

 Having originally left WordPress in 2007 for the short-lived Vox platform, I’ve now moved my posts and myself back.

 Here’s some information about the sort of thing I post about here:

 - data integration: It is the main focus of my research, and one of the biggest challenges facing bioinformatics and the life sciences in general.
 So many formats, so little time!
 Reconciling these using brute force, standardisation, semantics, and sneakiness are what it’s all about.